About

 of Political Science from Uppsala University.

-Kaasinen's work is/has been supported in the past by the Sibelius Fund, the Madetoja Foundation, the Finnish Cultural Foundation, Arts Promotion Centre Finland, and the Foundation for Music Promotion in Finland.
-Kaasinen is a member of both Finnish Composers and the Swedish Society of Composers.
+Pietari's work is/has been supported in the past by the Sibelius Fund, the Madetoja Foundation, the Finnish Cultural Foundation, Arts Promotion Centre Finland, and the Foundation for Music Promotion in Finland.
+Pietari is a member of both Finnish Composers and the Swedish Society of Composers.